knockout/knockout/documentation/computedObservables.md

 Example 1 showed how a writeable computed observable can effectively *filter* its incoming data by choosing not to write certain values back to the underlying observables if they don't meet some criteria.
 It ignored full name values that didn't include a space.

 Taking this a step further, you could also toggle an `isValid` flag depending on whether the latest input was satisfactory, and display a message in the UI accordingly.
-I'll explain in a moment an easier way of doing validation, but first consider the following view model, which demonstrates the mechanism:
+There's an easier way of doing validation (explained below), but first consider the following view model, which demonstrates the mechanism:

     function MyViewModel() {
         this.acceptedNumericValue = ko.observable(123);